Board Members

 • What’s your favorite thing about AVP?
 Seeing participants have ‘light bulb’ moments when they learn something new or realize that change is possible.

 • What do you like to do in your free time?
-I love to garden, do various crafts, obsess over my two adorable dogs, and go on photo excursions with my husband who enjoys film photography with antique cameras.
+I love to garden, journal, make art, and spend time with my dogs.

 • When did you first get involved in AVP?
 I attended my first AVP workshops via Zoom in 2021 and then began facilitating at MCIW in 2022.